-Patricia Stamper for Chairman of DC Council
+Patricia Stamper for DC Council Chair

-I’m running to bring integrity, excellence, and people-centered leadership to the DC Council — grounded in lived experience, public service, and accountability to every resident.
+I’m running to bring integrity, excellence, and people-centered leadership to the DC Council Chair — grounded in lived experience, public service, and accountability to every resident.

 Excellence in leadership.
 Integrity in service.